-The loss of 50 ohm feedlines (between 3 and 10 dB) can be measured with the MFJ-209.
-It is a simple matter to find the loss at a known frequency and then estimate the loss at a lower frequency.
+The loss of 50 ohm feedlines (between 3 and 10 dB) can be measured with the MFJ-249.
+It is a simple matter to find the loss at a known frequency and then estimate the loss at the desired frequency.